ilopez19/Baseball_Python_Analysis/README.md

-## Let’s Talk About Baseball: Age vs. Performance.
+## Let’s Talk About Baseball: Age vs. Performance

 **Project Summary**

-This project explores the relationship between age and player performance in Major League Baseball using a cleaned and curated version of a public MLB dataset.
-We focused on batting, pitching, and salary stats to evaluate how performance changes as players age.
+This project explores the *relationship between age and player performance* in Major League Baseball using a cleaned and curated version of a public MLB dataset.
+We focused on *batting, pitching, and salary stats* to evaluate how performance changes as players age.

 **Goal**<br>
 *To answer:*